A Penalty Method for Rank Minimization Problems in Symmetric Matrices: Proximal Alternating Linearized Minization

 \item $\nabla H$ is continuous on bounded subsets of $\mathbb{R}^n \times \mathbb{R}^m$, i.e, for each bounded subset $B_1 \times B_2$ of $\mathbb{R}^n \times \mathbb{R}^m$ there exists $M>0$ such that for all $(x_i, y_i) \in B_1 \times B_2$, $i = 1,2$:

 \end{itemize}

 The PALM method can be applied to the penalty formulation of SDCMPCC formulation of rank minimization (\ref{PenaltyCompleRankPSD}) with the following assignment of the functions:

 where $\mathcal{I}(.)$ is an indicator function taking the value 0 or~$+\infty$, as appropriate.
 Note that we have added a regularization term $||X||_F^2$ to the objective function.
-When the feasible region for $X$ is bounded, the assumptions required for the convergence of the PALM procedure hold for the penalty formulation of SDCMPCC. \begin{proposition} The function $\Phi(X,U) = f(X)\,+\,g(U)\,+\,H(X,U)$ is bounded below for $X \in \mathbb{S}^n$ and $U \in \mathbb{S}^n$. \end{proposition} \begin{proof} Since the eigenvalue of $U$ is bounded by 1, and the Frobenius norm of $X$ and $U$ must be nonnegative, the statement is obvious. \end{proof}
+When the feasible region for $X$ is bounded, the assumptions required for the convergence of the PALM procedure hold for the penalty formulation of SDCMPCC. \begin{proposition} The function $\Phi(X,U) = f(X)\,+\,g(U)\,+\,H(X,U)$ is bounded below for $X \in \mathbb{S}^n$ and $U \in \mathbb{S}^n$ if $\psi(X)$ is bounded below. \end{proposition} \begin{proof} Since the eigenvalues of $U$ are bounded by 1, and the Frobenius norm of $X$ and $U$ must be nonnegative, the statement is obvious. \end{proof}